 Lazy foodies.
 Labradors love to eat and are the breed most likely to become obese due to genetic issues with appetite regulation.

-Large - but would still fit in a small car
+Big, but will still fit in a small car.

 High (Two hours or more)